sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

-# E-Krushi Seva
+# E-Krushi Sev

 **Document**: System Requirement Specification Document

-**Title**: E-KRUSHI SEVA
+**Title**: PETWellnessHub

 **Objective**:
-- This application is  to help farmers.
-It helps them identify and solve plant problems.
-Farmers can also easily buy the things they need for farming, making their work easier and more successful.
-It's all about making farming better and more productive for them.
+- This application is  to help pet lovers.
+It helps them to search for the desired pet, buy and sell them as well as adopt them.
+Pet Lovers can also easily buy the things they need for grooming, nourishing their pet easier and proper.
+It's all about making the pet lovers get all the required facilities faster and easier.